Our commitment to you:

 - Adapted programmes for online learning and assessment

 - Actively used BU’s hardship fund to support any student experiencing financial difficulty

-- Supported students in accommodation for offering a 50% rent credit for students whose contract is with BU, and made hardship funds available for all students
+- Supported students in accommodation for offering a 50% rent credit in the first part of the year for students whose contract is with BU, and made hardship funds available for all students

 - Invested in a range of remote access solutions so you are able to connect to software and applications on campus for your programme

 - Put safety measures in place on campus for those students who are accessing facilities or face-to-face teaching

 - Worked in conjunction with SUBU to ensure we are offering appropriate wellbeing support for any student in need.

 Continue to closely monitor the situation and adhere to guidance from the Government and the Office for Students, and we will keep you updated should further action to support you be required.